ucsdlib/workshops/_posts/2016-03-09-r-data-viz-genomics.markdown

 ## Description

-This workshop is geared to researchers wanting to use R for basic data visualization using R. It will cover ggplot2 and touch on ggvis for data visualization.
+This workshop is geared to researchers wanting to use R for basic data visualization.
+It will cover ggplot2 and touch on ggvis for data visualization.
 Some experience with R or attendance of the Intro to R course on 3/7 is required.

 ## Setup <a name="setup"></a>